transformervsmlpmixer/Transformer_Vs_MLP_mixer/README.md

-**Attached are results for mixer on the CIFAR10 CIFAR100 and the SVHN datasets we can see that the optimal ratio is always greater > 1 as claimed.**
+**Attached are the results for the mixer on the CIFAR10 CIFAR100 and the SVHN datasets.
+We can see that the optimal ratio is always greater than 1 as claimed.**

 Comment-1: We choose smaller budgets for easier datasets to prevent overfit.